 Early in the morning of 31 July, the Battalion edged through a trench called Jeffrey Avenue, just to east of Sanctuary Wood, now one of the most-visited sites in the Ypres Salient, and just south of the infamous Menin Road.
 They were held up by what the War Diary called ‘strong points’.
 They took heavy casualties – the Battalion lost 52 killed, 169 wounded and 60 missing.
 Private William Arthur Donald Kirk was among the missing, and was assumed killed in action.
 He was 31.

 William’s name now features amongst the 54,600 etched on the Menin Gate in Ypres, a memorial for the missing of the Ypres Salient.
 Hundreds of people gather beneath it each night at 8pm for the Last Post ceremony.

 William’s sister Agnes visited Ypres in Belgium in August, 1937, twenty years after her brother died.
 Almost certainly, she would have attended the Last Post ceremony and seen his name on the Menin Gate memorial, which was completed a decade earlier.
 She might even have walked the fields where he went missing.
 She died in 1980.

-Help us to remember stories like William’s, by adding information to Lives of the First World War
+Discover more stories like William’s, on Lives of the First World War